yakkomajuri/shamir-auth/README.md

-# [EXPERIMENTAL ONLY] Shamir's Secret Implementation for Data Storage and Recovery
+# Shamir's Secret Implementation for Data Storage and Recovery
+# [EXPERIMENTAL ONLY - DO NOT THINK ABOUT USING IN PRODUCTION]

 ## Run the program